GeraGzGm/My_Courses/README.md

 :shipit: Each folder have a README file with more information and images!!!!!

-Some files are still in construction!!!! <3
+Some files are still under construction!!!! <3